Life Insurance

 Guaranteed Universal Life (UL-G)

-which issues a death benefit even if the cash value account is used up, as long as premium targets are met.
+Issues a death benefit even if the cash value account is used up, as long as premium targets are met.

 Fixed Indexed Universal Life (FIUL)

-which accumulates a cash value at an interest rate based on a specific stock market index, similar to a Fixed Indexed Annuity.
+Accumulates a cash value at an interest rate based on a specific stock market index, similar to a Fixed Indexed Annuity.

 Current Assumption Universal Life (CAUL)

-which allocates payments beyond the pure cost of the policy into an investment portfolio, often the carrier’s general investment account.
+Allocates payments beyond the pure cost of the policy into an investment portfolio, often the carrier’s general investment account.